Chinese insurer buys landmark Lloyds of London skyscraper

-LONDON Chinese insurer Ping An has bought the landmark London home of insurance market Lloyds of London for 260 million pounds, the first in a predicted wave of property deals by Chinese companies in London.
+LONDON, July 8 Chinese insurer Ping An has bought the landmark London home of insurance market Lloyds of London for 260 million pounds ($387 million), the first in a predicted wave of property deals by Chinese companies in London.

 The identity of the buyer was not disclosed but several sources familiar with the deal named Ping An as the buyer.